 - Environmentally friendly: Flatbed printing is also more eco-friendly than conventional printing as it produces a lower amount of waste cartridges and creates lesser air pollution.
 It leaves behind a smaller carbon footprint.

 - Flexible and low cost: Flatbed printing is excellent for custom and commercial packaging.
-Its lower cost increases the ease of customization and allows customers to develop their designs at a low price.
+Its lower cost increases the ease of customization and allows customers to develop their designs at a lower price.

-- Quick and efficient production time: It saves a lot of time compared to conventional printing as there is no need to continually change plates, as the technology does not use any plates.
+- Quick and efficient production time: It saves a lot of time compared to conventional printing as there is no need to continually change plates considering the technology does not use any plates at all.

 In many instances of digital printing, unlike conventional ink, the ink used will not permeate the substrate being printed on.
-The ink creates a thin layer on the substrate, and the ink further adheres to the surface through UV curing or laser heating.
+The ink creates a thin layer on the surface of the substrate, and the ink further adheres through UV curing or laser heating.